ankaboot-source/casa-webapp-guide/README.md

 This repository provides guidance on obtaining the CASA (Cloud Application Security Assessment) certification for web applications.
 It includes requirements, best practices, and security configurations needed to meet CASA standards.

-## Certification
+## Why looking to be CASA certified?

-We have successfully obtained our CASA certification from **TAC Security**, a security assessment provider **recommended by Google** for CASA Tier 2 evaluations.
+CASA certification (Tier 2) is required by some cloud providers including Google to enable access to specific services like Gmail's IMAP server.

 ## Getting Started